luisgf/openbadgeslib/README.md

 - A config file
 - Wrappers tools around the library

-The library is written in python and works on version of Python >= 3.4.
+The library is written in python and works on version of **Python >= 3.4**.
 Running the library under Python 2.7 works now but is not officially supported.

 The program use the following python internal modules: